AWLQ Volunteer FAQ

 Volunteering at AWLQ is a 4 step process.
 Read the Position Descriptions carefully and decide which position you would like to volunteer in, then:

-- Complete the Volunteer Application Form.
+- Complete the Volunteer Application Form for the chosen shelter location.

-- Attend our Volunteer Induction
+- Attend and participate in our Volunteer Induction at the chosen shelter location.

 WHAT HAPPENS IF I AM SICK / CAN NOT ATTEND?